The Best Cha Ca Hanoi You Have Ever Tasted

 Cha Ca Anh Vu restaurant

-At the Michelin Guide Ceremony, Cha Ca Anh Vu is also awarded in Michelin Selected and becomes one of the best places for Cha Ca Hanoi.
+At the Michelin Guide Ceremony 2024, Cha Ca Anh Vu (address 1) was awarded Michelin Selected once again and became one of the best places for Cha Ca Hanoi.

 5.4.
 Cha Ca Kinh Ky